LinkedIn comments and company events vs intent data: which approach gets replies?

 - Detects active organizational change

-- Low volume, high conversion signal
+- Low volume, high conversion context

 A pricing page visit might mean comparison shopping.
 A Series B funding announcement means they have budget and mandate to buy.

-Signal Intelligence vs Lead Scoring
+Company Events vs Lead Scoring

 The individual is the wrong unit